Carte orange

 The Carte Orange was a multiple trip ticket for public transport in Paris, introduced in 1975 and discontinued in 2009.
 It was replaced by the Week Ticket and the Month Ticket, both of which require a Navigo card.
-The new Week Ticket costs €31.60 and allows trips on the Métro, Transilien, RER, Bus, Tram, Funicular, Cable and RoissyBus networks in all zones, including access to airports.
-The new Month Ticket costs €88.80 and allows trips on the Métro, Transilien, RER, Bus, Tram, Funicular, Cable and RoissyBus networks in all zones, including access to airports.
+The new Week Ticket allows trips on the Metro, Transilien, RER, Bus, Tram, Funicular and Cable networks in all zones, including access to airports.
+The new Month Ticket allows trips on the Metro, Transilien, RER, Bus, Tram, Funicular and Cable networks in all zones, including access to airports.